Different Aspect Ratio Photography | Which is Best

 Here’s a comparison of the identical image in a 16:9 ratio vs a 4:3 ratio.

-Where Did the 4:3 Ratio Come From?
+Where did the 4:3 Ratio Come From?

 In the early years of television, in the 1940s, the 4:3 aspect ratio was the standard.
 For those of you who have fond memories of the square-shaped television set owned by your parents or grandparents.
-This was because early TVs were built to display 4:3 images, which were utilized in silent films.

 As a result of the addition of sound to films, the aspect ratio was somewhat changed.
 A 1.37:1 ratio was used instead of a 4:3 ratio (1.33:1).
 An increase of 4 percent in frame width.

-Moviemakers and theaters were concerned that as home televisions became more popular, they would be driven out of business.
 To attract more viewers, they changed the aspect ratio of their films from 4:3 to 16:9.
 Films felt more engaging and larger than life with a wider frame.

 This was a success, and more people went to the movies instead of remaining at home and watching television.
 Most television and film productions still utilize the 16:9 aspect ratio today.

 Depending on the project and whether you’re taking photos or video, the best aspect ratio to utilize may vary.
 Shoot video in 16:9 aspect ratios and pictures in 4:3 or 3:2 aspect ratios as a general rule.
-As a result, if you’re unsure, this baseline is a great place to start.

 Any recent digital camera menu options allow you to adjust the aspect ratio you shoot in.
 Experiment around with the aspect ratios on your camera the next time you’re out capturing photographs or video to see what you can come up with.

 You now understand the differences between 16:9 and 3:2 aspect ratios in photography and video.
 In the end, the aspect ratio merely determines the frame’s width and height.
-Which one you should choose depends entirely on how you want to present your photographs once they’ve been taken.

 After all, it’s all about the pleasure of watching!